-With an estimated error rate of just one in ten million, retina recognition technology has been implemented by several US government agencies such as the Federal Bureau of Investigation (FBI), Central Intelligence Agency (CIA), and National Aeronautics and Space Administration (NASA).
+With an estimated error rate of just one in ten million, retina recognition technology has been implemented by several US government agencies such as the Central Intelligence Agency (CIA), and National Aeronautics and Space Administration (NASA).
 Nowadays, retinal scanning has also been deployed in a number of applications, including ATM identity verification and prevention of welfare fraud.

 Since iris patterns stay practically unchanged throughout a person’s lifetime, iris recognition is one of the most accurate biometric modalities that are commonly deployed.
 The false acceptance rate and false rejection rate of iris scanning is extremely low, guaranteeing a higher rate of accuracy in identity verification and authentication.

 Iris recognition is an easy-to-use technology, wherein a person only needs to stand still in front of the camera, and the rest is taken care of by the technology behind it.
 No direct physical contact is required between the person and the camera, making iris recognition completely non-intrusive.

 Being one of the emerging biometric technologies, iris recognition comes at a relatively high cost.
 Iris scanners are quite expensive, making them mostly accessible to governments and large corporations.
 To initiate a reliable iris recognition process, a proper setup is a must.
 It might take more than a few attempts to get the capture process right as eye scanners can be sensitive to reflection.
 Moreover, they also require a person to stay still and avoid extra movements.